inianantony/git_knowledge/README.md

 # Git pull

 `> git pull` command has two actions behind the scene.
 A `> git fetch` followed by merging `master` with `origin\master` and then doing a new `commit`.

+# Fork

+`Fork` in github is similar to cloning, except that this process is done on remove provider and not on local machine.